JohnBetaCode/JohnBetaCode/Management_Notes.md

 However, it is important to note that not everything is horizontal.

-As a technology leader, It's also needed to take a top-down perspective and consider the long-term impact of the decisions made and the risks taken.
+As a technology leader, it also needed to take a top-down perspective and consider the long-term impact of the decisions made and the risks taken.

 To strike the right balance across all areas that affect the team's bottom line, It's recommended to use a simple framework: the 3Ps (People-Product-Processes).